Help us chronicle life in the connected culture.

 We’re looking for bloggers, journalists, educators, college and grad students, designers, entrepreneurs, business and policy leaders, technologists and explorers worldwide to help us understand life in the connected culture.

-If you’d like to contribute, tweet @anachison and send an email with your background, areas of interest, links to any samples of your writing, images or designs and your social coordinates to: help AT wemedia dot com.
+If you’d like to contribute, tweet @anachison AND send a note with your background, areas of interest, links to any samples of your writing, images or designs and your social coordinates.
 Read on for more about what we’re looking for.
 Surprise us with something unexpected.

 Guidelines for contributors